ckeditor/ckeditor4-docs/docs/guide/dev/features/basicstyles/README.md

 ## Enabling All Basic Styles

-By default, some of these styles are disabled in the Basic and Standard presets through the CKEDITOR.config.removeButtons setting in the `config.js` file, but you can easily enable them by using one of the following solutions.
+By default, some of these styles are disabled in the Basic and Standard presets through the {@linkapi CKEDITOR.config.removeButtons CKEDITOR.config.removeButtons} setting in the `config.js` file, but you can easily enable them by using one of the following solutions.

 ### Enable All Basic Styles Globally